 I prioritize creating an environment of mutual respect and collaboration.
 I aim for students to describe patterns verbally, graphically, and mathematically, apply logic to propose mechanisms, and draw on knowledge from multiple disciplines to suggest solutions to problems.

-I try especially to foster appreciation for: natural history, the inevitable failures that come with the scientific process, and the importance of a diversity of participants.
+I try especially to foster appreciation for: natural history, the inevitable failures that come with the scientific process, and the importance of valuing all participants.

 Instructor | 8 courses, University of Washington Seattle & University of Victoria